katherinewadge-berrospi/Quiz-of-the-year/README.md

 ### Validator Testing
 The code in all three files (index.html, style.css, and script.js) was regularly checked for bugs before adding more features.

 For example:
 - Various styles were trialed, such as positioning the title in a separate top div instead of the header.
 - An earlier version made the buttons grow larger on hover, which was replaced with a more subtle effect that changes the cursor, border, and font color.

+On the deployed site, there are no significant bugs to fix.

 <strong>HTML</strong> passed all the validator checks using W3C Markup Validator.